openedx/edx-django-utils/edx_django_utils/user/README.rst

-Django User and Group Management Code for Multiple Services
+Django User and Group Utilities
 ===============================

 User and group code useful to multiple django services will live here.